Brand Names: Sonata

 green/light green, imprinted with SONATA, 10 mg

-green/white, imprinted with 5 mg, SONATA
+capsule, green/white, imprinted with 5 mg, SONATA

 What are the possible side effects of zaleplon (Sonata)?

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about zaleplon (Sonata)?